 The Blue offers up a healthy dose of whitewater within close proximity to Summit County.
 After winding its way down through Breckenridge, pouring into Dillon Reservoir, it begins a new journey northward through spectacular wild country before meeting up with the Colorado River near Kremmling.

-• Difficulty: Class II- IV
+• Difficulty: Class II- IV (What does this mean?)

 • Season: May – June

 White Water Rafting Trips on the Blue River:

 Lydia filled us with confidence.
 She was skilled and knowledgeable and explained each set of rapids so we knew what to expect.
 She was great company and we had the best experience.
 She was brilliant.

 I cannot wait to come back!
 Also loved how funny all the guides were.
 It was the most I’ve seen my sister laugh in a long time!
 Thank you so much for this amazing experience.